-- The mitigation of up to 51.8 acres of wetland impacts is being fulfilled through the establishment of two permittee-responsible wetland mitigation sites. - The provision of a grade-separated crossing of WIS 23 for the Ice Age Trail and State Equestrian Trail for the Passing Lane, Hybrid, and 4-Lane On-Alignment Alternatives. - The replacement of 2.21 acres of land required from the KMSF-NU with 4.275 acres of land transferred to State Forest ownership (already accomplished). - The Phase III data recovery at the Sippel Archaeological Site to document the information from this archaeological resource.
-(Accomplished - report submitted).
+- The mitigation of up to 51.8 acres of wetland impacts is being fulfilled through the establishment of two permittee-responsible wetland mitigation sites. - The provision of a grade-separated crossing of WIS 23 for the IAT and State Equestrian Trail for the Passing Lane, Hybrid, and 4-lane On-alignment Alternatives. - The replacement of 2.21 acres of land required from the KMSF-NU with 4.275 acres of land transferred to State Forest ownership (accomplished). - The Phase III data recovery at the Sippel Archaeological Site to document the information from this archaeological resource. (accomplished - report submitted).